- 19th Century British Library Newspapers (Gale)

 This resource includes text from historical periodicals and books including eyewitness accounts of historical events, descriptions of daily life, editorial observations, commerce as seen through advertisements and genealogical records.
-Collections include but are not limited to The Civil War Collection, The Pennsylvania Gazette, South Carolina Newspapers, African American Newspapers, Godey`s Lady`s Book 1830-1898, and The Virginia Gazette.
+Collections include but are not limited to The Civil War Collection, The Pennsylvania Gazette, South Carolina Newspapers, African American Newspapers, Godey`s Lady`s Book 1830-1898, the Lily, and The Virginia Gazette.

 - Chronicling America (Historic American Newspapers 1836-1922)

 Access to information about historic newspapers and select digitized newspaper pages, produced by the National Digital Newspaper Program (NDNP), a partnership between the National Endowment for the Humanities (NEH) and the Library of Congress (LC).
 Additional years will be added as the project continues.

 Cross-search and browse all newspapers available in the Times Digital Archive, 19th Century British Library Newspapers, 19th Century U.S. Newspapers, and Times Literary Supplement Historical Archive.

 Online, full-image, and searchable content of The New York Times from September 18, 1851 to December 31, 2009.
 Includes articles, advertisements, and political cartoons.
 Search options include keyword, article type, by date, author, or browse by issue.
 Quick Tip: Search by "Review" Document Type to find book reviews.